arslan95/btcpayserver/README.md

 Please check out our [official website](https://btcpayserver.org/), [complete documentation](https://docs.btcpayserver.org/) and [FAQ](https://docs.btcpayserver.org/FAQ/) for more details.

-If you have trouble using BTCPay Server, consider joining [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from other contributors.
+If you have trouble using Blockchain Merchant, consider joining [communities listed on the official website](https://btcpayserver.org/#communityCTA) to get help from other contributors.
 Only create a [GitHub issue](https://github.com/btcpayserver/btcpayserver/issues/new/choose) for technical issues you can't resolve through other channels or feature requests you've validated with other members of the community.

 ## 🤝 Contributing

-BTCPay Server is built and maintained entirely by volunteer contributors around the internet.
+Blockchain Merchant is built and maintained entirely by volunteer contributors around the internet.
 We welcome and appreciate new contributions.

 If you're a developer looking to help, but you're not sure where to begin, check the [good first issue label](https://github.com/btcpayserver/btcpayserver/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22), which contains small pieces of work that have been specifically flagged as being friendly to new contributors.